 Loading…

-A significant cyberattack targeting London's transportation infrastructure has compromised personal data for approximately 10 million users, including names and other sensitive information.
-The breach represents a critical vulnerability in essential public services and poses substantial risks to affected individuals regarding identity theft and fraud.
-The situation is currently escalating as authorities investigate the attack's scope and attribution while working to contain further data exposure.
-Immediate response measures are underway to notify affected parties and strengthen system security across the transport network.
+A significant cyberattack on London's transportation infrastructure has compromised personal data for approximately 10 million users, including names and sensitive information.
+Authorities are investigating the attack's scope and attribution while working to contain further exposure, with immediate notification and security strengthening measures underway across the transport network.

 A significant cyberattack on London's transportation system has resulted in the leak of personal data for approximately 10 million people, including names, email addresses, phone numbers, and postal addresses, according to Le Figaro.
 The BBC obtained access to the stolen data through sources in the hacking community, highlighting major security vulnerabilities in public transportation infrastructure.